 To do this, the group were invited to define and experiment with how to project their narrative as a leadership team.
 Their narrative needed to be owned by every individual, and to achieve this it was important to start from a foundation of trust.
 Nurturing a collective sense of identity and mutual understanding was the framework upon which the programme was to work.

 In designing this programme, we blended new techniques with experiential learning.
-This was a new approach for this team, and was made possible by working in partnership with the Provost to create something that stretched participants beyond their normal comfort zones.
+This was a new approach for this team, and was made possible by working in partnership with the Deputy Vice-Chancellor to create something that stretched participants beyond their normal comfort zones.

 The Extended Student Experience Executive Group (ESEEG) is an interdisciplinary, inter-professional team.
 Key to the success of this programme was to tap into individuals’ expertise and encourage them to share and create with one another a vision for their own work.

-Through discussions with the Provost, we designed a two-day residential programme that would blend experiential learning, reflection and focused group activities to deliver these intended outcomes for the team:
+Through discussions with the Deputy Vice-Chancellor, we designed a two-day residential programme that would blend experiential learning, reflection and focused group activities to deliver these intended outcomes for the team: